zayamatias/retroscraper-rpie/README.md

 #### --genresort

-Create collections based on game's genre, see https://retropie.org.uk/docs/EmulationStation/ for reference on how to activate and see them in the selection menu.
+Create collections based on the game's genre, see https://retropie.org.uk/docs/EmulationStation/ for reference on how to activate and see them in the selection menu.
+This will not update your game lists, game information or download any media at all.